headwinds/headwinds/README.md

 ### Profile

 With 10+ years experience, I've built hundreds of apps generating billions in revenue.
 I'm a confident [senior developer](https://ca.linkedin.com/in/brandonflowers); always aspiring to be a [Staff engineer](https://twitter.com/headwinds/status/1773501547520864685).
 I enjoy leading the team and collaborating with business, design, backend engineers and data scientists.
-I'm usually split 70-30 between front and backend where I primarily like to craft the frontend with React and React Native, and can also take on backend tasks in Node, Python and Go.
+I'm usually split 70-30 between front and backend where I craft UI with React and React Native, and take on backend services in Node, Python and Go.

 ### Work